1. 1. Which laws are applicable regarding advertising of medicines and medical devices?

 10. Are there specific rules for comparative advertisement of medicines and medical devices?

-The comparative advertisement is allowed in advertisements for the general public as well as for healthcare professionals.
-The advertisement must objectively compare products used for the same purposes or needs and at the same time compare at least one of specific, typical, essential and verifiable characteristics of products (medications).
+The comparative advertising is allowed in advertisements for the general public as well as for healthcare professionals.
+The advertisement must objectively compare products used for the same purposes or needs and at the same time compare at least one of specific, typical, essential and verifiable characteristics of products (medicines).
 The price can be the subject of comparison as well.
-We recommend to review the statutory list for compliance check of the comparative advertisement rules before any commencement of such type of advertisement.
+Ensure any medicine‑related comparison also remains consistent with the SmPC and general medicine‑advertising rules.
+We recommend reviewing the statutory list for compliance check of the comparative advertising rules before any commencement of such type of advertising.

 11. Are there specific provisions for advertisement of medicines and medical devices on the internet/in social media postings?

 There are no specific rules for advertisement of medicines and medical devices on the internet/in social media posting.
 The same restrictions must be applied as in the case of any other advertising method.
-The codes of conduct listed in our answer to Question 2 must be observed.
+The relevant codes of conduct must also be observed.

 Monitoring of compliance in the advertisement of medicine and medical devices sector is carried out by several public bodies, which include:

-• The Trade Inspection should supervise the advertising of medical devices.
+• The Trade Inspection supervises the advertising of medical devices.

 13. Any future developments in Slovakia?